 There are many Blue Grottoes in the world, all of them are sea caves.
 Or more exact: caves partly filled with seawater with an entrance at or below sea level.

-Most blue grottos are entered by boat.
-Sometimes you have to swim or dive to enter the cave.
+Most blue grottos are entered by boat, sometimes you have to swim or dive to enter the cave.
 The Grotta Smeralda has a natural entrance deep below sea level, and is entered through an artificial entrance.
+And except for this one, which means Emerald Cave or Green Cave, they are all called Blue Grotto in the respective national language.
+This is probably due to the great fame of the Grotta Azzurra on Capri, which has achieved worldwide fame since the 19th century.